Redemp/Batocera-CRT-Script-wiki/Emulation-Station-scaling-and-centering.md

 * screenoffset_x 0
 * screenoffset_y 0

+This file can be edited at the command line (via SSH) using nano or equivalent editor.

-Every time you make a change you need to restart Emulation Station.
+Every time you make a change you need to restart Emulation Station using `batocera-es-swissknife --restart`

-Do this from SSH using the command

-`batocera-es-swissknife --restart`

 # Offset -> Position

 <img src="https://github.com/ZFEbHVUE/Batocera-CRT-Script/blob/main/wiki_page/offset_crt.png" width=50% height=50%>

-Lets start with the Offset
+Let's start with the Offset

 We will start by aligning the top-left of the image with the top-left corner of the display.
 This will be important for the next step (Scaling -> Size).
 We will do this by utilizing the following argument: